Viibrant/covid-dashboard/README.md

 ## 🧐 About <a name = "about"></a>

-This is the result of me learning how best to visualise data, a key skill for any data scientist; telling a story.
-The most contemporary and useful live data right now are the COVID-19 statistics, sourced from the NHS' own api.
+This web app is a simple dashboard that presents real time NHS COVID-19 data in an easy to understand form.
+The data is retrieved from the NHS Coronavirus API.

 ## 🏁 Getting Started <a name = "getting_started"></a>